Liquidity premium | Blogads

 Bloomberg:

 The 8.875 percent 30-year bond that the government sold in February 1989 yields 0.44 percentage point, or 44 basis points, more than the current 10-year 2.75 percent note, which is the most comparable security and yields 2.89 percent.
+Some market observers also watch unregulated sectors, including betting companies not on GamStop, when assessing how policy shifts might affect long-term returns.
 That amounts to about $44,000 a year in interest on a $10 million investment.

 In laymen’s language: current buyers of US treasuries are not long-term investors, but flight-to-quality money-stashers.
 Not a sound base for an rate curve and a sign of much higher rates to come.
 And higher rates mean fewer home buyers & slower economy.